kmoe/kmoe-laptop/README.md

-# kmoe-client
+# kmoe-laptop
-moe client services
+services running on the kmoe laptop